-Louisa is a barrister specialising in extradition, human rights and serious crime.
-Louisa has been listed in Chambers and Partners since 2017 and is ranked as a band 3 leader in the field of extradition at the London Bar.
+Louisa is a barrister specialising in extradition, international crime and human rights law.
+Louisa has been ranked in Chambers and Partners since 2017 as a leader in the field of extradition at the London Bar.

 "She provides very clear advice and is very impressive."

 Chambers and Partners 2019.

 "Exceptional client handling skills" and "very impressive written arguments."